digiscot/digiscot-website/pages/challenge.md

 For more information please email [digital@scvo.org.uk](mailto:digital@scvo.org.uk).

+---

-###**Challenge Fund Call 2 Information Sessions**
+### Call 2 (Spring 2015)

+#### Key dates

+- Launch of online application: Monday 12 January 2015
+- Deadline for applications: Friday 13 February 2015
+- Notification of award: By Friday 20 March 2015

+#### Information sessions

 We're providing a series of sessions where organisations intending to submit an application can meet with a member of the team to ask questions and discuss their application.

 **Tuesday 13th January - Inverness**
 Sessions available between: 1-5pm
 Location: Fairways House, Fairways Business Park, Castle Heather, Inverness, IV2 6AA

 **Wednesday 14th January - Edinburgh**
 Sessions available between: 10am - 2pm
 Location: Mansfield Traquair Centre, 15 Mansfield Place, Edinburgh, EH3 6BB

 **Thursday 15th January - Glasgow**
 Sessions available between: 10am - 3:30pm
 Location: Albany Centre, 44 Ashley St, Glasgow, G3 6DS.

 To book a slot on any of these dates please email [digital@scvo.org.uk](mailto:digital@scvo.org.uk).
 There will also be the opportunity to participate by video conference on additional dates, again please email to let us know if this is your preference.

-### Key dates for 2014-15
+---

+### Call 1 (Winter 2014)

-#### Call 1: Announcement
+#### Announcement of successful applicants

 Over seventy applications were made to Call 1.
 The [Digital Participation Leadership Group](/about/) has made twenty-five direct offers of funding for digital participation projects, and has also made a further twenty-nine offers for projects to partner with organisations that have signed [Scotland's Digital Participation Charter](/charter/).
-All successful projects will have their own project page online in early 2015.

 The following have received direct offers of funding: